bdeckard92/dupUT/01-Class-Content/20-React/01-Activities/05-Friends-List/README.md

   * Using `useState`, declare a new state variable `friendsList` and set the initial value to the imported `friends` array from `friends.json`.
 Name the returned setter method `setFriendsList`.

-  * Add functionality so that when the red X icon on a `FriendCard` is clicked, that `FriendCard` is removed from the page.
-To do that, create a method `removeFriend` that accepts an `id` parameter and then utilizes the `.filter()` method to create a new array of friends without the passed `id`.
+  * Create a method `removeFriend()` that accepts an `id` parameter and then utilizes the `.filter()` method to create a new array of friends without the passed `id`.
 Update the state with this new filtered array.

   * Map through `friendsList` to render a `FriendCard` for each friend.
-Remember to pass the `removeFriend` method into each `FriendCard` along with each property of a `friend`.
+Remember to pass the `removeFriend()` method into each `FriendCard` along with each property of a `friend`.

 * Keep checking the application in your browser as you make the changes.
+You should be able to see all of the `FriendCard`s rendered on the page and when you click the red X icon, that `FriendCard` should be removed from the page.

 * Press `CTRL + C` to stop the server.

 ## Hint(s)

-* Check `friends.json` for the properties of a `friend` to pass into `FriendCard`.
+* Check `friends.json` for the properties of `friend` to pass into `FriendCard`.

 * You can refer to the React Docs on [Using the State Hook](https://reactjs.org/docs/hooks-state.html), [Lists and Keys](https://reactjs.org/docs/lists-and-keys.html), and the [MDN Docs on .filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).